wyager/Dist/README.md

 ## A Haskell library for probability distributions

-This library provides a fast, persistent probability distribution data structure and associated operations.
+This module provides a data structure and associated functions for representing discrete probability distributions.